Sikeston, Missouri: World Wars era

 During World War II, local National Guard unit Company K was assigned to the Western Defense Command in California.
 Sikeston-area students helped raise money to have three B-25 bombers named the Spirit of Sikeston, The Sikeston Bulldog, and one other.
 These three planes were supposedly used in the Doolittle Raid, during which they went down and are at the bottom of the Pacific between Japan and China.
 The local International Shoe Company factory had a contract for a major shoe order for the US Army during the war.

+Lynching of Cleo Wright

+Sikeston was the site of the first lynching to occur in the United States since the onset of World War II.
 In the early hours of Sunday, January 25, 1942, a Black man named Cleo Wright was arrested on charges of allegedly assaulting a white woman.
-Mr. Wright was shot several times by a city night marshal during his arrest, but the local hospital refused to admit him for treatment due to his race.
-Police initially brought the ailing Mr. Wright to his home to die, but later returned him to the city jail, where a white mob abducted and lynched him.
-No one was brought to justice for this crime.
+Upon resisting arrest, Wright was shot several times by a city night marshal.
+The local General Hospital refused to admit Wright for treatment of his injuries due to his race.
+Police initially brought the ailing Wright to his home to die, but later returned him to the city jail, where a white mob abducted Wright in the early afternoon and burned him alive in front of two Black church congregations.
+The lynching spurred the first ever federal investigation into a civil rights matter, though no indictments were made.